 Module I (ADEA Offices) focuses on the Fundamentals of Administrative Leadership and will be held at the ADEA Office in Washington, DC.
-Prior to Module I, Fellows will complete their Career Development Plan, including a draft of their proposed Capstone Project.
-Programming will include strategic planning, finances for deans, crisis leadership, faculty recruitment/retention, understanding organizational dynamics, innovation and creative thinking, fundraising, negotiation and coaching among other topics.
-Fellows will spend one-on-one time with their Coaches.
+Prior to Module I, fellows will complete their Career Development Plan, including a draft of their proposed Capstone Project.
+Programming will include strategic planning, finances for deans, crisis leadership, faculty recruitment/retention, understanding organizational dynamics, innovation and creative thinking, fundraising, negotiation and coaching among other topics. fellows will spend one-on-one time with their Coaches.
 Opportunities are provided for peers to give feedback to each other about pertinent issues.

-Module II (Deans Conference) includes attendance at the full set of meetings held by the ADEA Council of Deans.
+Module II (Deans Conference) includes attendance at the ADEA Council of Deans.
 Module II emphasizes the practice of the Fundamentals of Administrative Leadership.
-Practicing the Fundamentals of Administrative Leadership will be an interactive case-based workshop based on the foundation laid during Module I. On the afternoon of the first day, Fellows will participate in the ADEA New Deans Workshop.
-One of the most important components of Module 2 is attending the regular programming at the Council of Deans Conference.
-Fellows are expected to attend all the conference meetings, including the business meeting.
-During the session Fellows will plan for how to most effectively use their time with the deans.
+Practicing the Fundamentals of Administrative Leadership will be an interactive case-based workshop based on the foundation laid during Module I. On the afternoon of the first day, fellows will participate in the ADEA New Deans Workshop.
+One of the most important components of Module 2 is attending elements of the regular programming at the Council of Deans Conference, and networking with deans who are attending the meeting. fellows are expected to attend all scheduled meetings, including the business meeting.
+During the session fellows will plan for how to most effectively use their time with the deans.

 Module III (ADEA Annual Session and Exhibition) will be held on the day prior to the ADEA Annual Session & Exhibition.
-It will begin with Fellows discussing key takeaways from the Fellowship experience.
-Fellows will present their projects to the incoming ADEA CDF cohort, what they learned, how they have or plan to apply learning and what resources they recommend to other Fellows who may have an interest in the same area of development.
+It will begin with fellows discussing key takeaways from the fellowship experience. fellows will present their projects to the incoming ADEA CDF cohort and the alumni members of the ADEA CDF: what they learned, how they have or plan to apply learning and what resources they recommend to other fellows who may have an interest in the same area of development.
 There will be a graduation luncheon, and sponsoring deans will be invited to this event.

-Fellows are required to attend all CDF modules.
-Failure to do so may result in dismissal from the Fellowship.
+Fellows are required to attend all ADEA CDF modules.
+Failure to do so may result in dismissal from the fellowship.